DBRepo-Project/dbrepo/.docs/api/identity-service.md

 * Limited support for scaling in Kubernetes, see the [guide](https://github.com/jp-gouin/helm-openldap?tab=readme-ov-file#scaling-your-cluster) of the chart developers.
+* Currently no support for LDAP in the Data Database.

 !!! question "Do you miss functionality?
 Do these limitations affect you?"